Center for the Humanities Summer Writing Workshop

-The Center for the Humanities Summer Research Fellowship offers support to OSU faculty working on a research and writing project grounded in the humanities.
-Fellows receive a summer stipend and opportunities to receive and provide feedback via participation in a series of writing workshops.
-Note: prospective applicants must discuss support and course scheduling needs with their school director before submitting materials.
+The Center for the Humanities Summer Writing Workshop offers support to OSU faculty working on a research and writing project grounded in the humanities.
+Fellows receive a summer stipend and opportunities to receive and provide feedback via a series of in-person meetings.

 This opportunity is open to Oregon State University faculty actively engaged in humanities research as stipulated by their position description.